Updated: February 2, 2023

 While in the process of designing our home, I knew I wanted to switch it up and create a classic black and white bathroom.
-After decorating the majority of our home with white on white, or wood and white, I was ready for some contrast and darker tones!
+After decorating the majority of our home with white on white, I wanted to use black in this room!

 The Classic Black and White Kids Bathroom